Dear Peeredge Subscribers,

 All of this effort has been made to establish a new and improved foundation in which to expand our Peeredge hosted platform, as well as to position our carrier customers to take advantage of new technologies and relationships that we have built in the large enterprise space.
 What this means to our Peeredge customers, is that you will see substantial improvements in Peeredge starting in 2018.

-We will be migrating all customers of Peeredge to our new facility and infrastructure beginning January 8th, 2018 and concluding on the 31st of January.
+We will be migrating all customers of Peeredge to our new facility and infrastructure beginning February 1st, 2018 and concluding by the end of February.
 This is a minimal downtime event (Less than 2 minutes) and our client management team will be reaching out to coordinate maintenance windows in which to perform the migration.
 You will not need to change anything about your Peeredge configuration to make this change, and your IP addresses will remain the same.
 However, one thing that will change is that you will be given your own unique URLs for the Subscriber, Admin and Carrier portals.
 This is a transitional step in allowing you to not only custom-brand your interfaces for each of these portals, but also assign your own domain URLs from your existing domain.
 Effectively, this is preparing Peeredge to support full white-labeling.
 No other changes will be required to perform the migration and these interim URLs will be supplied to you well in advance of migration.

 Architectural Changes in Peeredge